-Shockwave Therapy also known as extracorporeal shock wave therapy [ESWT] is a method that is being used more commonly in physiotherapy.
+Shockwave Therapy is also known as extracorporeal shock wave therapy [ESWT].
+It is a method that is being used more commonly in physiotherapy.
 Using much lower energy compared to other medical applications, it is primarily used to treat connective tissues such as ligaments and tendons.
-To begin with, you will be assessed by the physiotherapist to identify that you are an appropriate candidate for the therapy.
-They will also ensure you are educated about your condition and suggest the activities you can do in conjunction with the treatment such as activity modification, tennis elbow exercises, acupuncture, massage, examining any other contributing factors such as posture, strength, or weakness of other muscle groups, etc.

-If you met with a car accident and still are facing car accident injuries and other problems related to the mobility of your body or if it causes obstacles to function properly and efficiently, thinking what to do if you have a car accident?
-Then you should definitely go for Physical Therapy.
+If you met with a car accident and having problems related to the mobility of your body or if it causes obstacles to function properly and efficiently then you should definitely go for Physical Therapy.